apache/couchdb-docker/README.md

 * built on top of the solid and small `debian:wheezy` base image
 * exposes CouchDB on port `5984` of the container
 * runs everything as user `couchdb` (security ftw!)
-* docker volumes for data, logs and config
+* docker volumes for data and logs

 The previous version of this image used to come with a process manager to keep CouchDB running.
 As of Docker 1.2 you can use the `--restart` flag to accomplish this.